RubenMalacarne/ur5_interaction_system/README.md

 # Course Project: Software Development for Collaborative Robotics - AY 2024/2025

 ## Project Overview
-Designed for dynamic environments involving close human-robot interaction, this project integrates natural voice commands, visual perception, and intelligent motion planning to enable intuitive and safe collaboration.
+Designed for dynamic environments involving human-robot interaction, this project combines natural voice commands and visual perception within a robotic system to ensure easy and safe collaboration.

-Users can select one of several tall, square-based colored blocks, specifically designed for robotic manipulation, by simply interacting with Amazon Alexa.
+Users can select one of several colored blocks, specifically designed for robotic manipulation, by simply interacting with Amazon Alexa.
 Upon receiving the voice command, the robot detects the specified object and performs a controlled horizontal displacement.

 To ensure safety, the system continuously monitors a designated area around the robot.
 If a person enters this zone, the robot halts its execution immediately and resumes only when the area is clear.

-The result is a cohesive robotic workflow where voice interaction, perception, and safety are tightly integrated to support collaborative tasks.

-- To see and example click here: [Demo Video](https://drive.google.com/file/d/1UDiQOxL4sO0ssUpsXL1aLrQIR0Jx1Poy/view?usp=drive_link)
+This [Demo Video](https://drive.google.com/file/d/1UDiQOxL4sO0ssUpsXL1aLrQIR0Jx1Poy/view?usp=drive_link) shows a complete example of the project.

 ## Technologies Used
 - **Robot**: [UR5e manipulator](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver)